purnelldj/gnssir_rt/README.md

 ```
 ### Step 2: [optional] create and activate venv
-If you skip this step then the dependencies will be installed on your global python environment.
+If you skip this step then the dependencies will be installed on your global python environment (not recommended).
 To create a venv called '.venv' using mac OS:
 ```
 python -m venv .venv
 source .venv/bin/activate